bdager/pftracker/docs/source/main.rst

 trackUI module
 #################
 This module runs the graphical interface.
-It contain the classes:
+It contains the classes:

 .. autoclass:: trackUI.Dialog_results
 		:members: